juicyllama/nestjs-aws/README.md

 ## Usage

-1. Add AWS Credentials to your env file
+1. Add AWS Credentials to your env file (required for all services)

 ```bash
 # .env